winitzki/scall/tutorial/programming_dhall.md

 ```

 In later chapters of this book, we will go systematically through various typeclasses such as `Functor`, `Applicative`, and so on.
-Each time, if possible, we will implement typeclass evidence values for Church-encoded type constructors.
+Whenever possible, we will implement typeclass evidence values for Church-encoded type constructors.

 ### Data structures at type level